Greed: Chaucer

-Dante's near-contemporary, Geoffrey Chaucer, wrote of greed in his Prologue to The Pardoner's Tale these words: "Radix malorum est Cupiditas"(or "the root of all evil is greed"); however the Pardoner himself serves us as a caricature of churchly greed.
+Dante's near-contemporary, Geoffrey Chaucer, wrote of greed in his Prologue to The Pardoner's Tale these words: "Radix malorum est Cupiditas" (or "the root of all evil is greed"); however the Pardoner himself serves us as a caricature of churchly greed.

-Early Modern Europe
+Early modern Europe

 Luther

-Martin Luther especially condemned the greed of the usurer:Therefore is there, on this earth, no greater enemy of man (after the devil) than a gripe-money, and usurer, for he wants to be God over all men.
-Turks, soldiers, and tyrants are also bad men, yet must they let the people live, and Confess that they are bad, and enemies, and do, nay, must, now and then show pity to some.
-But a usurer and money-glutton, such a one would have the whole world perish of hunger and thirst, misery and want, so far as in him lies, so that he may have all to himself, and every one may receive from him as from a God, and be his serf for ever.
+Martin Luther especially condemned the greed of the usurer:Therefore, is there, on this earth, no greater enemy of man (after the devil) than a gripe-money, and usurer, for he wants to be God over all men.
+Turks, soldiers, and tyrants are also bad men, yet must they let the people live, and confess that they are bad, and enemies, and do, nay, must, now and then show pity to some.
+But a usurer and money-glutton, such a one would have the whole world perish of hunger and thirst, misery and want, so far as in him lies, so that he may have all to himself, and everyone may receive from him as from a God, and be his serf forever.
 To wear fine cloaks, golden chains, rings, to wipe his mouth, to be deemed and taken for a worthy, pious man ....
 Usury is a great huge monster, like a werewolf, who lays waste all, more than any Cacus, Gerion or Antus.
-And yet decks himself out, and would be thought pious, so that people may not see where the oxen have gone, that he drags backwards into his den.
+And yet decks himself out, and would be thought pious, so that people may not see where the oxen have gone, that he drags backward into his den.